 While working on the board, you may need to quickly notify someone about the changes you’re making.
-You can do that by simply @mentioning them in a comment.
+You can do that by simply @mentioning them in a comment or text object.

 The team mentioned in a comment